FDA approved for more than 25 years

 Genetics

-Genetics play a major role in whether you develop male pattern baldness as its a hereditary condition.
-Basically, if anyone in your family has male pattern baldness, you’re more likely to as well (and it turns out it’s a myth that baldness only passes through the maternal side of the family).
-Some older research suggests that genes also influence the length of the hair growth cycle.
+Genetics play a major role in whether you develop male pattern baldness since it's a hereditary condition.
+If anyone in your family has male pattern baldness, you’re more likely to develop it as well (and it turns out it’s a myth that baldness only passes through the maternal side of the family).

 Stress